vcsmy/tidygen/docs/grant/web3_integration.md

-# Web3 Integration in iNeat ERP Community Edition
+# Web3 Integration in TidyGen ERP Community Edition

 ## Executive Summary

-iNeat ERP Community Edition pioneers the integration of Web3 technologies into traditional Enterprise Resource Planning systems.
+TidyGen ERP Community Edition pioneers the integration of Web3 technologies into traditional Enterprise Resource Planning systems.
 This document outlines our comprehensive approach to incorporating blockchain, smart contracts, and decentralized technologies to enhance business operations, improve transparency, and create new value propositions for modern businesses.

 ## Web3 Integration Philosophy